Forget the Remake, RoboCop Goes Old School.

 Article by Jourdan Aldredge – born in the golden year of action cinema (1987), Jourdan has been an ultimate action movie fan and avid VHS collector since high school.
 He’s an original founding member of the Ultimate Action Movie Club and the Managing Editor of the blog.

 What do you think about a new RoboCop direct sequel?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!